aospinab/linuxAudioTools/README.md

 1. Download the folder
 2. Run:
 ./waf configure
--Note: packages that you need
+3. Note: packages that you need msgfmt perl intltool-merge
-msgfmt
-perl
-intltool-merge